 ‘Sue is a legal term, it means all of Chaydo’s assets and accounts will be seized by the guild and liquidated – turned into money – to give to you because of what she has done to you.
 She will also have to pay you the full amount of the wages that she has withheld from you.’
 Taerys said.

-The very idea of somehow being able to force Chaydo to pay her seemed absurd to Devesi.
-She clenched her hands into fists and shook her head.
+The very idea of forcing Chaydo to do anything seemed absurd.
+Devesi clenched her hands into fists and shook her head.
 ‘How is that possible?
 Chaydo always said that I owed her for the cost of raising me, because I'm a non-person.’

 Karda and Taerys stared at each other with matching grim expressions.